mudpi/mudpi-core/README.md

 MudPi is a configurable smart garden system that runs on a raspberry pi written in python with no coding required to get started.
 MudPi is compatible with a variety of sensors on both the raspberry pi and Arduino allowing you create both simple and complex setups.
 Connect your sensors, edit the configuration file, and your all set!

 ## Getting Started
 To get started, download the MudPi repository from GitHub, edit your configuration file and run the main MudPi script.
 Make sure to install the prerequisites below if you have not already.

-I have also create an IMG of my pi to make things faster but keep in mind its better to install these libraries for yourself if your not using raspberry pi 2 b+ which is what I created this off of.

 ### Prerequisites
 There are a few libraries that need to be installed for a minimal setup.
 However, if you want to take advantage of all the features of MudPi you will need: